 There is a vast amount of research on credit scoring, covering statistical, operational research and artificial intelligence methods.
-The first credit scoring models were created using discriminant (DA) [7] or regression analysis [20], however researchers quickly introduced logistic regression [28], decision trees [16] and linear programming [10] as alternative credit scoring methods.
-Since the 1990's the focus has shifted towards artificially intelligent models such as Support Vector Machines (SVM) and neural networks.
-In a large benchmarking study, Baesens et al. [1] show that neural networks and non-linear Least Square SVM report the highest performances for each data set considered in their study.
+The first credit scoring models were created using discriminant (DA) [7] or regression analysis [22], however researchers quickly introduced logistic regression [32], decision trees [17] and linear programming [11] as alternative credit scoring methods.
+Since the 1990's the research focus has shifted towards techniques such as Support Vector Machines (SVM) and Artificial Neural Networks (ANNs).
+In a large benchmarking study, Baesens et al. [1] show that neural networks and non-linear Least Square SVM report the highest performance for each data set considered in their study.
 However, the authors note that in terms of performance, logistic regression and DA are competitive with the non-linear classifiers.